-The influential conditions in which people are born, grow, live, work, and learn are called social determinants of health.
+The environments and experiences in which people are born, grow, live, and work are all social determinants of health.
 A safe neighborhood.
 Good schools.
 Access to healthy food close to home.
-Like risk and protective factors, the presence—or absence—of vital resources and secure environments helps explain why some people are healthier than others.
-They also show us why some populations and communities experience disproportionately poorer health outcomes and higher risks for suicidal behaviors, harmful substance use, chronic disease, adverse childhood experiences, and other challenges.
+These are all things that can help explain why some people are healthier than others.
+They also show us why some populations and communities experience poorer health outcomes and are at higher risk for other health challenges.

 Social determinants can be grouped into five key areas

-Includes access to or a lack of employment opportunities or living wages, food security, safe and stable housing, and economic security.
+Includes access to or a lack of job opportunities, living wages, stable food supply, and safe and stable housing

-Includes the presence or lack of quality early childhood education and development resources, language and literacy, enrollment in higher education, and good high school graduation rates.
+Includes the presence or lack of quality early childhood education and development resources, language and literacy resources, good high school graduation rates, and enrollment in higher education

-Includes the presence or lack of civic participation and supportive and cohesive communities, discrimination and segregation, and proportionate incarceration rates.
+Includes the presence or lack of public participation, supportive and unified communities, discrimination and segregation, and incarceration rates

 Health and health care

-Includes access to or a lack of community-based primary and emergency health care services, and health literacy.
+Includes access to or a lack of community-based primary and emergency health care services and health knowledge or literacy

-Includes the presence or lack of nearby sources of healthy and affordable foods, public transportation, crime prevention, green spaces, accommodations for people living with disabilities, clean air, clean water, affordable housing, good schools, and accessible workplaces.
+Includes the presence or lack of nearby sources of healthy and affordable food, public transportation, crime prevention, green spaces, accommodation for people living with disabilities, clean air and water, safe and affordable housing, good schools, and accessible workplaces

 Everyone deserves the opportunity for a healthy life